-Approval workflows are an integral part of controlling spend and help you ensure that the right people are reviewing a spend request.
+Approval workflows are an integral part of controlling spend, they are responsible for deciding who should approve a request.

 Overview